AdwaithMenon/Comparison-of-Investment-Strategies-for-Stocks/README.md

 * For our analysis, we would be considering the risk value of 0.000205 and the corresponding stocks chosen are McDonald's, Autodesk and Verisk.
 This risk value has been chosen as these 3 stocks belong to 3 different sectors and their allocation proportion sums to 1 approximately.

-* We can see that the 3 stocks chosen by the MPT model are **McDonald's, Autodesk & Verisk.**
+* We can see that the 3 stocks chosen by the MPT (Modern Porfolio Theory) model are **McDonald's, Autodesk & Verisk.**

 ## **Results**